SNOO

 8 Tips to Help Your Baby Get Used to SNOO

 Babies are individuals.
-Some are shy, some outgoing, some sensitive and others surfer dudes, unfazed by the bustle around them.
+Some are shy, some outgoing, some sensitive, and others are not disturbed by the bustle around them.

-So, if your infant doesn’t instantly quiet in SNOO, try our tips:
+So, if your infant does not quickly quiet in SNOO, try our tips:

 1. Be patient with “older babies.”